-The 11 E is a simple, but electrical machine.
+The 11 E is a simple electrical machine.
 Usually motor speed is controlled via a centrifugal switch on the motor shaft.
-Here a centrifugal brake is used.
+In this machine a centrifugal brake is used.

-Also different from most electrically driven machines is that for subtraction the motor is electrically reversed in stead of a gear system being used for this purpose.
+Also different from most electrically driven machines is that for subtraction the motor is electrically reversed in stead of with a gear system.